lgreski/practicalmachinelearning/index.md

 The independent variables are a list of 153 variables collected from a belt sensor, an arm sensor, a forearm sensor, and a dumbbell sensor.

-The dependent variable, `classe`, is a categorical variable, with 16% to 28% of the observations in a given category, as illustrated below.
+The dependent variable, `classe`, is a categorical variable with 16% to 28% of the observations in a given category, as illustrated in the following table.

+#### Exercise Classification Frequency Across Subjects

              A      B      C      D      E